 The registration process is very quick and takes around 1 minute.
 All you need to do is enter your email address and password.
 Alternatively, you can sign up with your Facebook or Google accounts.

 No identification is required to make transfers up to £900.
-If you would like to make larger transfers than this, you will need to provide proof of identification so TransferGo can verify your account.
+If you would like to make larger transfers than this, you will first need to verify your identity.
 Typically this will require providing three types of documents:

 - Photo identification, such as a passport or drivers licence, will allow transfers of up to £3,500.